 - CE.
 After an SP is assigned to a Unit, it acquires the same Combat Effectiveness rating as its Unit.
 This is important when recording losses (see 3.35).
-SPs rated for a particular CE (normally generated through the Replacement procedure of 8.5) must be attached to a Unit with the same CE or worse. - >>>In cases where groups of Units of the same Class and Contingent have more than one possible CE rating, the player wishing to Form such Units must select them randomly. - >>>Whenever possible, Units being Formed (except for Garrisons), must have enough SPs assigned to them to make up at least half (1/2) their printed strength (e.g. a "6-SP Unit" must be given 3 SPs or more when first Formed).

->>>3.316 Design Note: the Exclusive Rules of the earlier games in the series allow a great deal of latitude when assigning SPs to Units.
+SPs rated for a particular CE (normally generated through the Replacement procedure of 8.5) must be attached to a Unit with the same CE or worse. - In cases where groups of Units of the same Class and Contingent have more than one possible CE rating, the player wishing to Form such Units must select them randomly. - Whenever possible, Units being Formed (except for Garrisons), must have enough SPs assigned to them to make up at least half (1/2) their printed strength (e.g. a "6-SP Unit" must be given 3 SPs or more when first Formed). - >>>3.316 Battalion Scale.
+The above rules also apply in battalion scale games when Units are worth one (1) SP each, except that, usually, the scenarios simply assign Units to their positions or as Reinforcements, without mentioning the fact that they are also each an SP.
+Obviously, recording keeping is much simpler when a Unit equals an SP. - >>>3.317 Battalion Scale.
+When dealing with Small Units (half-SP Units), every Small Unit has a physical presence as a Unit, but when counting SPs for any calculations, round fractions DOWN as usual, unless otherwise noted. - 3.318 Design Note: the Exclusive Rules of the earlier games in the series allow a great deal of latitude when assigning SPs to Units.
 In some cases, this permitted players to use their worst Units as "soak-offs".
 The above should be applied in all games except where the Exclusive Rules specifically make other provisions.

-3.32 SP Markers.
+3.32 SP Markers

 As noted previously, Combat Units have maximum strength ratings, which are measured in SPs.
 Units have their strength recorded by placing SP Markers under them.

-3.321 Exception: Field Artillery uses Battery counters to record strength, with each Battery equal to one (1) SP - per 2.34.

-3.322 Each SP marker has four (4) numbers printed on it.
+- 3.321 Exception: Field Artillery uses Battery counters to record strength, with each Battery equal to one (1) SP per 2.34. - 3.322 Each SP marker has four (4) numbers printed on it.
 A unit's current strength is equal to the number placed along the counter's top edge.
-(If the Unit is at full strength, no marker is needed).

-3.323 Some SP markers have a specific Class written on them.
+(If the Unit is at full strength, no marker is needed). - 3.323 Some SP markers have a specific Class written on them.
 These may be used where multiple Classes of SP are assigned to a particular Unit (usually a Garrison).
-If using these markers, treat any Classless SP markers as Line Infantry or Line Cavalry, (depending on the Unit they have been assigned to).

-3.324 SP markers may not be viewed by the opposing player, but the owning player may be required to reveal his Units' strengths at certain times (1.4).
+If using these markers, treat any Classless SP markers as Line Infantry or Line Cavalry, (depending on the Unit they have been assigned to). - 3.324 SP markers may not be viewed by the opposing player, but the owning player may be required to reveal his Units' strengths at certain times (1.4). - >>>3.325 Battalion Scale.
+Obviously, SP Markers are not required when each Unit equals an SP.
+Small Units are noted by a code (usually an asterix) beside their CE rating; they cannot alter their strength by physically combining.

-3.33 Transferring SPs.
+3.33 Transferring SPs

 SPs may be Transferred between Formed Units of like type (e.g. Cavalry to Cavalry), Class, and Nationality.
 The CE of the Units is permitted to vary, within limits - see 3.335.
 Exceptions: as dictated by the Exclusive Rules, and Garrisons - 3.34.

 3.331 Transferred SPs are simply subtracted from one counter and added to another.
 Printed strengths and Garrison Capacities may not be exceeded, and counters with "0" strength become Unformed and are always removed from the map.
 (I.e. Dummies cannot be created by using zero-strength Units).
-Exception: Notional Garrisons (2.411).
+Exception: Notional Garrisons (2.611).